davynoe/bomba-kernel-docs/README.md

 # Install the kernel to the system and to the boot menu
 sudo make install
 ```

-> `nproc` command returns the number of cores you have on your system.
+> `nproc` command returns the number of cores you have on your system.<br>

 > You can change make -j$(nproc) as **`make -jN`**, replace N with the number of cores you want to use.

 ## 8. Reboot

 You can reboot and pick the desired kernel on the boot menu's advanced settings.
 But you dont need to do that since your default kernel will be set as your own customized kernel after the make install.
 Just reboot.

-After rebooting you can check your kernel's version to verify you've succeeded
+After rebooting you can check your kernel's version to verify you've succeeded:

 ```sh
 # Get current kernel name and version
 uname -r